Last Updated: November 19, 2018

 We may send you updates on Sound Radix special offers, products and events by email if you have subscribed to receive such emails by checking the newsletter subscription checkbox at account creation time, subscribing from the SUBSCRIBE section in the Site footer, or directly contacting Sound Radix staff.
 (Note: The checkbox on account creation is now unchecked by default, so checking it means explicit consent; prior to May 21st, 2018 it was checked by default, so consent granted by it was implicit.
 Since GDPR requires consent for sending non-essential emails to be explicit, we have not taken into account implicit consent granted by the checkbox prior to May 21st, 2018 for sending emails to individuals in the EU and EEA).
 We may also send you updates on Sound Radix special offers, products and events by email if you have implictly consented to receive such emails prior to May 21st, 2018 and have purchased at least one Sound Radix product.
 You may unusbscribe from the email updates at any time from your Account Settings, by clicking the unsubscribe link in one the emails, or by directly contacting us at Sound Radix support.

 SendInBlue is our service provider for sending all emails essential to using our Site and our products, e.g., post-purchase instructions and license redeem codes.
 For that purpose, we will share your email address with SendInBlue.
 We also use SendInBlue’s service to send our email updates on Sound Radix special offers, products and events.
-If you subscribe to receive such updates, we will also share your name with SendInBlue in order to provide that service.
+If you subscribe to receive such updates, we will also share your name and products you have purchased with SendInBlue, in order to provide that service.